Holistic Explainable AI (H-XAI): Extending Transparency Beyond Developers in AI-Driven Decision Making: Introduction

-Our contributions are as follows: 1.
-We introduce \textit{Holistic-XAI (H-XAI)}, a unified formulation that combines black-box ratings with post-hoc XAI techniques to support both individual- and system-level explanation needs (Figure \ref{fig:xai-workflow}); 2.
-We propose a \textit{rating-driven explanation (RDE)} workflow that allows hypothesis testing using causal metrics, and supports comparative model evaluation using automatically generated random and biased baselines (Figure \ref{fig:rde-workflow}); 3.
-We demonstrate how H-XAI supports a range of stakeholder needs through two representative case studies: binary classification and time-series forecasting, and summarize method selection strategies across questions and contexts (Section~\ref{sec:cases} and Appendix \ref{app:case-studies}).
+Our contributions are as follows: \begin{enumerate} \item We introduce \textit{Holistic XAI (H-XAI)}, a formulation combining black-box ratings with post-hoc XAI techniques for both instance- and system-level analysis (Figure \ref{fig:xai-workflow}); \item We develop a \textit{rating-driven explanation} (RDE) workflow that supports hypothesis testing with causal metrics and comparative evaluation using automatically generated random and biased baselines (Figure \ref{fig:rde-workflow}); \item We demonstrate how H-XAI addresses different stakeholder questions across binary classification and time-series forecasting (Section \ref{sec:cases}), and discuss practical method-selection strategies (Table \ref{tab:method-map}). \end{enumerate}